sheeru/MTCbusRoutes_Tizen/README.md

 The old search results will be hidden when new search is initiated unless cleared, thereby allowing you to check for multiple routes.
 You can expand the old search results.

-When from and to field are same, you get the buses which stop at that particular station
+When from and to field are same, you get the buses which stop at that particular station.

+This app can also be extened to other cities when chennai_bus_routes.txt is replaced properly for other cities.